Rental assistance in Tucson and Pima County.

 Call the local Pima County Community Action Agency at 520-243-6700.
 They partner closely with the Arizona Department of Housing, and together they administer the Eviction Prevention and Emergency Homeless Housing (EPEH) Program.

 Interfaith Community Services runs the Good Samaritan Program for Pima County and the Tucson area.
 Call the agency at 520-297-6049.
 The Good Samaritan Program may be able to provide emergency financial assistance, including rent and housing, for people in need throughout Pima County.
+They also assist single mothers, Spanish speakers, and immigrants with housing needs.

 Green Valley Assistance Services Temporary Monetary Assistance Program serves a limited area, as noted below.
 Located at 250 E Continental Rd Suite 102 and phone number (520) 625-5966, may be able to provide temporary, emergency monetary assistance to low income households, including the elderly and unemployed.
 Get assistance for paying rent and other services.
 Coverage for housing programs is for the region of Green Valley, Tumacacor.
-Amado, Sahuarita, Arivaca, and Tubac only.
+Amado, Sahuarita, Arivaca, and Tubac only

 New Spirit Lutheran Church has limited amounts of emergency rent help.
 Dial (520) 731-3076.